 Some Bachelor (Honours) embedded programs will continue to be offered where the Honours component is a necessary accreditation requirement and is completed as part of the undergraduate degree.

-All late applications are considered on a case-by-case basis with priority given to applications received on time.
+Late applications are considered on a case-by-case basis with priority given to applications received before the closing dates.

 Western Sydney University must be satisfied that you are able to commence study at a suitable level for entry into the Master of Research.
 All Master of Research applicants must have: